The Rise of Basil II: From Neglected Prince to Byzantine Autocrat

 On July 29, 1014, at the mountain pass of Kleidion (in modern North Macedonia), the wars reached their horrific climax.
 Samuel had positioned his army to block the pass, expecting a frontal assault.
 Basil, demonstrating patience and cunning, sent General Nikephoros Xiphias with a large force to find a route around the mountain.
 After several days of difficult marching, Xiphias emerged behind the Bulgarian position.

 Then came the atrocity that defined Basil’s legacy.
-He ordered that 99 out of every 100 prisoners be blinded in both eyes; every hundredth man kept one eye so he could guide his comrades home.
+He ordered that 99 out of every 100 prisoners be blinded in both eyes; every hundredth man kept one eye so that he could guide his comrades home.
 Over several days, Byzantine soldiers systematically blinded 15,000 men.
 When the grisly procession reached Samuel, the shock reportedly caused the tsar to suffer a stroke and die within two days.

 The Conquest Completed